Part I – Read about The South Island here.

 The ship originally hailed from Norway and felt a sturdy comfortable place to be.

 You are always within sight of land during the voyage and that land is completely scenic.
 This ferry, with or without car, is very enjoyable.
-(Yes, obviously comfort is weather dependant.
+(Yes, obviously comfort is weather dependent.
 But all life has its ups and downs.)

 It was blustery, so if you plan on taking in landscapes or spotting dolphins, or even an orca, bring some warm gear.